MihaiZegheru/Octave-simulator/README.md

 ## About
 This is my homework for my Computer Programming and Programming Languages course, that I took in my first semester of university, in 2023.
-Its main goal is to put to use what I have learnt since now, with a heavier note on dynamic allocation in C.
+Its main goal is to put to use what I have learnt until now, with a heavier note on dynamic allocation in C.

 This project facilitates working with matrices and perferoming various